pablonoras/pipecat-phone-bot/README.md

   1. When was the claim submitted?
   2. What is the status?
   3. What is the claim number?

-- Bot: Says "Got it, thank you, and have a nice day." and automatically ends the call after 2 seconds.
+- New added behavior: The Bot will check if the claim number correspond to the user answer of the last question, if so, it will say "Got it, thank you, and have a nice day." if not it will tell the number again and repeat the 3 questions.

-## Logging

-- Prints concise turns to stdout: `user: ...`, `assistant: ...`.

-## Deliverables guidance

-- Phone number reachable to test the agent (Twilio).
-- Public site for conversation results (e.g., expose recent transcript JSON or simple HTML).
-- GitHub repo (this project).
-- Short latency evaluation: total; optionally per STT/LLM/TTS.
-Note ideas: stream early, smaller/faster models, reduce prompt/context, keep RTT low.

-## Troubleshooting

-- Verify ngrok URL in Twilio config.
-- Ensure `.env` keys are set.
-- Start ngrok before calling.
+- No hangup logic added for simplicity (out of the scope).